dogweather/forkful/content/en/dart/strings/deleting-characters-matching-a-pattern.md

 weight: 5
 ---

-## What & Why?

-Deleting characters matching a specific pattern in strings is crucial for data validation, sanitization, or when preparing text for further processing.
-Programmers perform this task to ensure data integrity, improve readability, and enforce a consistent format across text inputs.

 ## How to:
 Dart makes it straightforward to remove characters that match a predefined pattern using regular expressions and the `replaceAll` method.
 No third-party libraries are required for basic usage, making this approach very accessible.

 Here's a simple example that demonstrates how to remove digits from a string: